 Parrots also have a relative lack of predators compared to other animals as they can fly away, making them relatively safe.
 In addition, many species of parrots live in groups to ensure an even higher level of safety.

-Birds also have lower levels of oxidative damage which prevents corruption of their DNA.
-Over a lifetime, this low level of damage allows them to live longer and reduce the number of diseases.
+Birds also have lower levels of oxidative damage which prevents the corruption of their DNA.
+Over a lifetime, this low level of damage allows them to live longer and reduces the number of diseases.

 How to Determine the Age of a Parrot?